Foul Play (1978 film): Production

 The name Gloria Mundy is a reference to "Sic transit gloria mundi", Latin for "Thus passes the glory of the world": the phrase was part of the rite of papal coronation until 1963.

 Higgins had written the role of Stanley Tibbets for Tim Conway, but when the actor turned it down he offered it to Dudley Moore instead.
 It was Moore's American film debut and led to his being cast in 10 by Blake Edwards the following year.

 Higgins says when he sold the script he wanted to direct it so badly he did not care who was going to play the lead roles.
 He met with Fawcett to play the female lead before going with Goldie Hawn.
 His first choice for the male lead was Harrison Ford (who had been Higgins' carpenter) who turned it down.
 Steve Martin was offered the role but did not end up playing it.
 Higgins says he offered the part to another actor who wanted to play the cop and Stanley Tibbets.
 Eventually Chevy Chase was cast.

 The film was shot in and around San Francisco, in locations including Noe Valley, the Mission District, Hallidie Plaza, Telegraph Hill, Hayes Valley, Nob Hill, Pacific Heights, Fort Mason, the Marina District, the Presidio, Potrero Hill, Japantown, and the War Memorial Opera House.
 The lobby scenes of the opera house were filmed in the rotunda of San Francisco City Hall across the street.
 The Nuart Theatre, in which Bob Scott dies early in the film, is an art house located on Santa Monica Boulevard in West Los Angeles.
-The houseboat "Galatea" was located at 15 Yellow Ferry Harbor in Sausalito.
+The houseboat "Galatea" was located at 15 Yellow Ferry Dock in Sausalito.